LeetLLM

 Online evaluator (judge)Asynchronous, after the responseScore quality on sampled traffic and watch for drift over timeSeconds, off the hot path

 Online judges also drift when the judge version, rubric, prompt, or traffic mix changes.
-The fix is the same calibration discipline you use offline, run continuously.
+Use the same calibration discipline you use offline, run continuously.
 Track judge-vs-human agreement on a rotating audit set, choose an acceptance threshold for your decision risk, log the full judge configuration on every score, and re-calibrate whenever that configuration changes.

 This audit check uses an explicit local policy rather than a universal agreement cutoff: